-To create a repeating band of colors, the following formula was used:
+To create a repeating band of colors, we used to following definition:

-$$value = (((int)(value 100)) \mod 10)/10$$
+$value = (((int)(value 100)) \mod 10)/10$

 By first multiplying our value by 100 and converting it to an integer the value get's reduced in significance.
-If this would be divided by 100 again the result would be 100 different bands of color.
+If this would be devided by 100 again the result would be 100 different bands of color.
 By taking the module of 10 first however, a repeating sequence of bands is achieved.
 To compensate for the earlier multiplication of 100 it's required to devide by 10 once more, as color values are set to be between 0 and 1.